reactjs/react.dev/content/docs/addons-two-way-binding-helpers.md

 });
 ```

 The `valueLink` prop is also quite simple.
-It simply handles the `onChange` event and calls `this.props.valueLink.requestChange()` and also uses `this.props.valueLink.value` instead of `this.props.value`.
+It handles the `onChange` event and calls `this.props.valueLink.requestChange()` and also uses `this.props.valueLink.value` instead of `this.props.value`.
 That's it!